vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Hans Bakker

-his Purāṇapa˜

-ncalakṣaṇa’ \(PPL p. il\).
+his Purāṇapañcalakṣaṇa’ \(PPL p. il\).
 Before going further into the matter of critically editing these texts, a few words need to be said on some characteristics of this type of literature viewed in the light of the results attained by investigators of oral literary traditions elsewhere.

 The theory of ‘oral composition’